-Survival jobs.
-If you’re an actor, you already know you are not just an actor.
-As you build your craft and gain experience, you’ll also need to pay your rent and feed yourself along the way.
+If you’re an actor, you already know you’re not just an actor.
+As you hone your craft and gain experience, you’ll also need to pay your rent and feed yourself along the way.
 This is where a survival job comes into play.
-We have some advice on how to find a survival job, how to budget money on a survival job, and how to make it work best for you and your acting career.
+These flexible, part-time gigs allow you to fit auditions into your schedule on short notice.
+Pretty much every actor has relied on a survival job to pay the bills at some point in their career.

 - What is a survival job?